 It may not be the case if you are using your own laptop in your room as some hotels and guesthouses don't have phone lines or Wi-Fi facilities.
-Also the rates can be substantially higher.
+Also, the rates can be substantially higher.
 Best to use your own connections for this.

-All major hotels and most of the guesthouses offer international dialing service with surcharges ranging between 30 to 40 percent.
+All major hotels and most of the guesthouses offer international dialling service with surcharges ranging between 30 to 40 percent.
 Calls from 7:00 am and 9:00 pm are charged at regular rates, but at other times, they are usually 20 to 30 percent cheaper.

-Business centers in smaller towns also have similar services for both fax, telex and overseas calls, however, they are usually only open from 7:00 am until midnight.
+Business centres in smaller towns also have similar services for both fax, telex and overseas calls, however, they are usually only open from 7:00 am until midnight.
 These services are also accompanied by steep surcharges.